Car Insurance After Divorce: How to Split Policies & Update Coverage

 Insuring a Teen Driver After Divorce

-• Sole custody: The primary custodial parent typically handles the teen's insurance, but the other parent may still need to list the teen if they have regular access to vehicles at both homes.
+• Sole custody: The primary custodial parent typically handles the teen's insurance, but the other parent may still need to list the teen if they have regular access to vehicles at that household.

 • Household residency matters: If the teen's driver's license lists one parent's address, that parent's insurer may consider the teen a household member — which affects coverage and cost.